How to Build a Cyc Wall

 For bigger obstacles, like support columns, doorways, or window frames, you’ll need a bit more prep work.
 The solution here is to install drywall, anchored with studs, right in front of them.
 This creates a continuous, unbroken surface essential for that seamless cyc wall effect.

-2. Determine the size of your cove
+2. Determine the size of your cove based on the space and your preferences

 Downtown Portland studio with cyc wall